-- b.
-All extracurricular use and unrelated use of campus facilities by non-university groups will only be scheduled when there is no interference with the university's basic programs.
+- c. functions, and programs.
 In addition, in order to mitigate potential scheduling conflicts with academic programs, non-academic groups may reserve facilities no more than twenty-four (24) months in advance of the event.
-Exceptions to this policy must have the approval of the Vice Chancellor or designee. - c.
-No off-campus publicity to the public for a program which involves the use of a University facility may be released without the prior approval of the University sponsor or the Campus Conference Services Office. - d.
-The external agency/individual is not engaging in fund raising except as allowed by the fund-raising policy in Section XI. - e.
-The external agency/individual is not using University facilities for promotional activities of a political or religious nature. - f.
-Use of the University's name shall be limited to sponsorship or co-sponsorship by a specific University unit. - g.
-If the external organization/individual is a "promoter", the event must be co-sponsored by the University Events Office. - h.
-If the external organization/individual is a "profit organization" in addition to the activity being related to the primary functions of the University, there must be a substantial benefit for the campus which justifies the use of University properties for profit. - i.
-If the external organization is Government related, it must operate under the auspices of a Federal, State, or local Government agency, district, or board. - j.
-The facilities of the University of California, San Diego are not available for rent, lease, or other form of assignment to organizations, groups or individuals offering programs or courses of study, which are purported to satisfy requirements for the award of degrees, diplomas, certificates, or other evidence of completion of academic work at the post-secondary level and higher.
+Exceptions to this policy must have the approval of the Vice Chancellor or designee. - d.
+No off-campus publicity to the public for a program which involves the use of a University facility may be released without the prior approval of the University sponsor or Hospitality and Conference Services. - e.
+The external organization/individual is not engaging in fund raising except as allowed by the fund-raising policy in 510-1 Section XI. - f.
+The external organization/individual is not using University facilities for promotional activities of a political or religious nature. - g.
+Use of the University's name shall be limited to sponsorship or co-sponsorship by a specific University unit and shall not be used in connection with any endorsement of any product, service, or viewpoint, unless otherwise expressly permitted and approved in accordance with University policy. - h.
+If the external organization/individual is a "promoter", the event must be co-sponsored by the University Events Office. - i.
+If the external organization/individual is a "profit organization" in addition to the activity being related to the primary functions of the University, there must be a substantial benefit for the campus which justifies the use of University properties for profit. - j.
+If the external organization is Government related, it must operate under the auspices of a Federal, State, or local Government agency, district, or board. - k.
+The facilities of the University of California San Diego are not available for rent, lease, or other form of assignment to organizations, groups or individuals offering programs or courses of study, which are purported to satisfy requirements for the award of degrees, diplomas, certificates, or other evidence of completion of academic work at the post-secondary level and higher.

-The policy does not apply to academic programs sponsored by other campuses of the University of California, or to programs sponsored jointly by proper academic units of the University of California, San Diego and other academic institutions, provided that the latter programs have been approved by the Committee on Educational Policy and Courses of the Academic Senate.
+The policy does not apply to academic programs sponsored by other campuses of the University of California, or to programs sponsored jointly by proper academic units of the University of California San Diego and other academic institutions, provided that the latter programs have been approved by the Committee on Educational Policy of the Academic Senate.

-If instruction is being offered, such instruction cannot duplicate any UCSD program, and it must be open to qualified members of the UCSD community.
-In addition to being sponsored by the appropriate academic department, instruction must be approved by the Vice Chancellor-Academic Affairs who will seek advice from the sponsoring department or unit, along with the appropriate academic dean or director.
+If instruction is being offered, such instruction cannot duplicate any UC San Diego program, and it must be open to qualified members of the UC San Diego community.
+In addition to being sponsored by the appropriate academic department, instruction must be approved by the Executive Vice Chancellor-Academic Affairs who will seek advice from the sponsoring department or unit, along with the appropriate academic dean or director.